Catan

 Catan – previously published as The Settlers of Catan – is a classic game of strategy, luck, and trading.

 The crux of the gameplay, and what has made Catan an enduring classic, is the trading: “I have wheat, I want brick – who wants to trade?”
+Rather than simply hoping for the best, this dynamic keeps the players talking and thinking throughout.
 It’s intuitive and fun; and the dreaded robber, who moves every time a 7 is rolled, will take half your resources if you’ve been hoarding them – so trading is essential!

-There is a fair amount of luck, as two dice are rolled on each turn to determine which areas give resources, and this can occasionally lead to one player feeling like they don’t have a chance; but Catan is the game that launched a thousand more, and certainly deserves a place in every family games cupboard.
+There is a fair amount of luck, and this can occasionally lead to one player feeling like they are harpooned by fate; but Catan is the game that launched a thousand more, and certainly deserves its place in the hall of fame for modern boardgames.

 -